 - Identify and assess the risks of material misstatement of the financial statements, whether due to fraud or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for their opinion.
 The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control. - Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the ICAV's internal control. - Evaluate the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by management. - Conclude on the appropriateness of management's use of the going concern basis of accounting and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the ICAV's ability to continue as a going concern.
 If they conclude that a material uncertainty exists, they are required to draw attention in the auditor's report to the related disclosures in the financial statements or, if such disclosures are inadequate, to modify their opinion.
 Their conclusions are based on the audit evidence obtained up to the date of the auditor's report.
-However, future events or conditions may cause the ICAV to cease to continue as a going concern. - Evaluate the overall presentation, structure and content of the financial statements, including the disclosures, and whether the financial statements represent the underlying transactions and events in a manner that achieves a true and fair view.
+However, future events or conditions may cause the ICAV to cease to continue as a going concern.

-Independent auditor's report to the shareholders of Gresham House Investments ICAV for the financial year ended 30 September 2022(continued)
+Independent auditor's report to the shareholders of Gresham House Investments ICAV for the financial year ended 30 September 2023(continued)

-Responsibilities of the auditor for the audit of the financial statements (Continued)
+Responsibilities of the auditor for the audit of the financial statements (continued)